oconnor-ryan/RECS/README.md

 // #define RECS_FREE(ptr) <custom free() here>
 // #define RECS_ASSERT(boolean) <custom assert() here>

-//before including "recs.h", you should define the max sizes to what you need in your program,
-//and define the RECS_IMPLEMENTATION macro to properly include the implementation of RECS into your project.

 #define RECS_MAX_COMPONENTS 2
 #define RECS_MAX_TAGS 2
 #define RECS_MAX_ENTITIES 2
 #define RECS_MAX_SYSTEMS 2
 #define RECS_MAX_SYS_GROUPS 1
-#define RECS_IMPLEMENTATION

 #include "recs.h"